sofiakali/frontend-cookbook/pages/testing/Essentials.md

 > Don't worry about mocking sometimes used in examples, we'll discuss it in next section 😉

 What is it?
-Long story short: "function that test expected value against real one".
+Long story short: "function that test expected value against a real one".
 They make subject of testing more obvious.

-There is [big bunch of matchers](https://jestjs.io/docs/en/expect#methods), but the ones most used in tests are `toBe`, `toEqual`, `toHaveBeenCalledTimes` and `toHaveBeenCalledWith`.
-Let's review theme one by one and look at their usage and props/cons.
+There is [big bunch of matchers](https://jestjs.io/docs/en/expect#methods), but the ones usually used in tests are `toBe`, `toEqual`, `toHaveBeenCalledTimes` and `toHaveBeenCalledWith`.
+Let's review theme one by one and take a look at their usage and props/cons.

 ### `.toBe(value)`